DataSharpAcademy/blog/2025_07_30_Tour-de-France-3/2025_07_30_Tour-de-France-3.md

-If you’ve been following along, you’re already familiar with the structure of our Tour de France dataset and how to load it into R. If not, check out the previous post for a step-by-step walkthrough.
+If you’ve been following along, you’re already familiar with the structure of our Tour de France dataset and how to load it into R. If not, check out the previous posts for a step-by-step walkthrough.

 For this analysis, we will once again load our three tables: